nlohmann/std_json/proposal.md

 ```

 *Effect:* Returns a copy of the data of an JSON value specified by a key or a default value,
-if the key does not exist within the called JSON value of type `value_t::object`.
+if the key does not exist within the called JSON value of type `json_type::object`.

 The JSON value to be found must be convertible into `ValueType`.